 3. If the values are not identical, then the Registrar CSE shall send a response with Response Status Code '4106' ("ORIGINATOR_HAS_NOT_REGISTERED").

 4. If the values are identical, then the Registrar CSE shall perform the procedures specified in clause 8.2 of oneM2M TS-0001 [ITU-T Y. 4500.1].
 Depending on the number of Transit CSEs, the Registrar CSE shall either process the request or forward it to the Hosting CSE or to another Transit CSE.

+NOTE: This impersonation verification procedure is not applicable for CSE.
+This is because when a Transit CSE forwards a request to another CSE, the From parameter of the request is the identifier of the Originator which is different from the identifier of the Transit CSE

 7.2.2 Verification Using End-to-End Security of Primitives (ESPrim)